 Important Messages Concerning Certification

-The Division of Behavioral Health is imposing a moratorium on initial applications for certification beginning September 22, 2021, through April 01, 2022.
+- The Division of Behavioral Health is imposing a moratorium on initial applications for certification beginning March 1, 2023, through September 1, 2023.
 The temporary suspension is in response to a backlog of new applications and preparation for implementation of additional monitoring activities.
-Applications that are received during this time frame will be placed on hold through April 01, 2022.
-Applicants will be notified that submitted documents were received; however, the application will not be assigned to a Certification Specialist for review until after September 1, 2023.
+Applications that are received during this time frame will be placed on hold through September 1, 2023.
+The application will not be assigned to a Certification Specialist for review until after September 1, 2023.
 You will be notified once your application has been assigned for review.
 The moratorium does not apply to initial applications for certification of Opioid Treatment Programs.

 The State of Missouri does not require certification for non-contracted agencies providing mental health or substance use disorder services unless required for entities providing services eligible for certification and receiving county mental health funds under 9 CSR 30-2.010 Designation of Programs to Receive County Community Mental Health Funds.